Search

 Real-World Vision Transformer (ViT) Use Cases and Applications

 Vision transformers have extensive applications in popular image recognition tasks such as object detection, segmentation, image classification, and action recognition.
-Moreover, ViTs are applied in generative modeling and multi-model tasks, including visual grounding, visual-question answering, and visual reasoning.
+Moreover, ViTs are useful in generative modeling and multi-model tasks, including visual grounding, visual-question answering, and visual reasoning.

 Video forecasting and activity recognition are all parts of video processing that require ViT.
 Moreover, image enhancement, colorization, and image super-resolution also use ViT models.
 Last but not least, ViTs have numerous applications in 3D analysis, such as segmentation and point cloud classification.